bedatadriven/renjin-website/documentation/contributor-guide.md

 This behavior is activated by the `@Generic` and `@GroupGeneric` annotations.

-Third Party libraries used by Renjin
+Third-party libraries used by Renjin
 ====================================

-To the extent possible, Renjin should focus on the specifics of the R language an delegate "substantive" work to existing specialist libraries for the JVM.
+To the extent possible, Renjin should focus on the specifics of the R language an delegate 'substantive' work to existing specialist libraries for the JVM.

 This will help us get to a quality implementation of the R language faster, and allow Renjin to benefit from innovation and activity of wider communities.